gvwilson/thirdbit/fiction/iffy/index.md

 "I dunno," Iffy said.
-Drones had microphones as well as cameras, and the last thing she wanted was some stray word of hers catching the governor's attention.
+Drones had microphones as well as cameras, and the last thing she wanted was some stray word of hers catching the wrong kind of attention.
 "'Scuse me."
 She ducked under a tarnished video carpet hanging from a clothesline and pushed her way into the crowd on the other side.

 And froze in disbelief.
 And ducked back behind the video carpet and squeezed her eyes shut.
-She *couldn't* have seen what she thought she just saw.
+She could *not* have seen what she thought she just saw.
 She shook her head and peeked around the carpet's edge.

 There, just a couple of meters away,